 How Starters Work

 - In some engine configurations, specifically various forms of hybrid systems, the starter motor is used as a power generator when the engine is running, converting the spinning flywheel energy into electricity to feed electrical systems or batteries on the car.
 The Toyota Hybrid Synergy Drive system operates in this way.
 (More about the Synergy in this article.

-Problems with Starters
+Problems With Starters